theo-armour/agenda/2-3-peeps-folders/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-06-29

+Where did you grow up?
+Who were your parents and why were they brought up by servants?
+Why were you brought up by servants.
+All is not clear.

+Who were your grandparents?
+Please explain.

+Peer thought that your family had wealth.
+Peer was obsessed with having money.
+Of course when he had much, he basically threw it all away.

+***

+Your questions are interesting.
+And I'm in an interesting life, so it would take forever to answer them.
+I do not want to be dismissive, but are such topics the point of our discussions?

+Are we on the topic of helping Phyllis find her way out of her despair?
+Is our discussion about helping Phyllis build up her will to live?

+I care about you and want to focus on how you're doing.

 ## 2025-06-28

 Your friend's article addresses the problems of being an aging adult in this country.
 I understand what he writes because I am experiencing so much in my own life, especially now that I am alone with grief.